maywr/arsie-mod-beta/README.md

 ```
 gradlew build
 ```
-also don't forget that if you wanna build client you need some things like:
+Also don't forget that if you want to build the client you need some things like:
 * jdk 8
-* a little bit of brain if you get errors
+* a brain if you see errors in your build.

 ## TODO